CodeAndCake/AppsFromScratch/sessions/03/README.md

 #### Collaborate

-Ask other team, specialist, users, your idea.
+Ask other team, specialist, users.

 More brains are better than one.